feathersui/feathersui-starling/documentation/help/markdown/grouped-list.md

 author: Josh Tynjala

 ---
-# How to use the Feathers GroupedList component
+# How to use the Feathers `GroupedList` component

 The `GroupedList` class renders groups of items from a hierarchical data source.
 It includes support for selection, scrolling, custom layouts, layout virtualization, and custom item renderers, similar to the `List` component.

 ## The Basics

-Let's start by creating our `GroupedList` control:
+First, let's create our `GroupedList` control and add it to the display list:

 ``` code
 var list:GroupedList = new GroupedList();